Step 1: Register via Better Auth

 });

-const receipt = await client.submitOperation(record);
+const { receipt } = await client.submitOperation(record);

-// receipt.ear → Elydora Acknowledgement Receipt
+// receipt is the Elydora Acknowledgement Receipt (EAR)

 Verify that a submitted operation is intact and correctly chain-linked.

-const verification = await client.verifyOperation(receipt.operationId);
+const verification = await client.verifyOperation(receipt.operation_id);

 console.log(verification.valid); // trueComplete Example: Logging an AI Agent Decision